robinsones/dsp/resources/automated_conda_setup/README.md

 python_ver=2.7

 # set packages to be installed (do not list python itself)
+# be sure to name/spell them exactly as Conda does or installation will fail
 packages="numpy scipy matplotlib seaborn pandas statsmodels jupyter notebook nbconvert dill sqlalchemy BeautifulSoup4 html5lib lxml"
 ```